devopsdays/devopsdays-web/content/events/2018-des-moines/program/darin-webb.md

 Speakers = ["darin-webb"]
 +++

-Amazon Web Services continues to add services to their suite of Developer Tools.
-In this talk get an overview of the tools, an understanding of how they fit into a devops ecosystem, and an example of how you can deploy a containerized web service using CodeCommit, CodeBuild, & CodePipeline.
+Amazon Web Services is the world's largest cloud provider, and their ever-growing suit of tools are worth having in your toolkit.
+Of interest to devops practitioners are the Developer Tools: CodeCommit, CodeBuild, CodeDeploy, and CodePipeline.
+This talk will give an overview of these tools, and their place in a devops ecosystem.

+This talk will take a look at the options available in the infrastructure-as-code and CI/CD pipeline space, but will go deeply into CodePipeline and the rest of the AWS Developer Tools suite.
+We'll explore deploying a sample container application, going from source pushed to CodeCommit, triggering a CodePipeline pipeline, launching a CodeBuild Project, and finally deploying the application infrastructure using Cloudformation.